pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Stores a value in a variable`:

-1. declare variable called [multi_word_token]
+1. new variable named [multi_word_token]
-2. constant named [multi_word_token]
+2. variable named [multi_word_token]
-3. create constant named [multi_word_token] equals [expressions]
+3. new constant called [multi_word_token] equals [expressions]
-4. declare variable named a equals [expressions]
+4. create variable named a equals [expressions]
-5. declare variable a equals [expressions]
+5. declare variable number equals [expressions]
-6. variable called [multi_word_token] equals [expressions]
+6. constant named [multi_word_token] equals [expressions]
-7. variable named graph equals [expressions]
+7. variable named value equals [expressions]
-8. variable graph equals [expressions]
+8. constant number equals [expressions]
-9. create constant named number
+9. new constant named graph
-10. create variable text
+10. new variable a
-11. variable called temp
+11. constant called text
-12. variable value
+12. constant graph

 **Português**